Last Updated on July 2, 2026 by Daniel Globe

 You’ll get the best experience at Tar Bay Beach in the dry season, from December to April, when warm weather and little rain make the beach most inviting.

-For a quieter trip, choose a weekday and check the forecast first, since rain can affect the dirt road access and the overall beach experience.
+For a quieter trip, choose a weekday and check the forecast first, since rain can affect the dirt road and the overall beach experience.

 Tide And Weather